Timmy-python/Ping-Pong/README.md

 Ping-Pong game.
 It is super cool Ping-Pong game.
 You can Ping and you can Pong.
-Or you can Ping-Pong
+Or you can Ping-Pong.
+And it's also for two Players!

 For this program you must have installed: